section-io/docs/content/how-tos/api-keys/creating-an-api-key.md

 weight: 2
 aliases:
   - /api/api-keys/
 ---

 ## Introduction

 Section allows you to create API Tokens that belongs to your user.
 API Tokens have the same permissions as your user.
-When your user account is deleted, these key will persist.
+When your user is deleted, these key will persist.

 ## Creating an API Token